In addition to its many other benefits, lion's mane appears to promote nerve growth, and may even repair damaged nerve cells.

 - Given that there is no downside to consuming lion’s mane–and given its relatively low cost and high availability–it may make sense to integrateHericium erinaceus into one’s diet as a complementary and alternative medicine for neurogenesis, based on existing evidence.

 When to Take Lion’s Mane

 While you can take lion’s mane mushrooms any time of the day, we suggest taking them in the morning or early afternoon.
 Taking lion’s mane later in the day may make you feel restless, as the adaptogenic mushroom can act as a natural stimulant.
 Therefore, it’s best to take the mushroom before you start your workday, so you can reap the mental clarity and focus benefits lion’s mane provides.

 Is it Safe to Take Lion’s Mane Every Day?

-It’s completely safe to take lion’s mane mushrooms daily.
+Taking lion’s mane mushrooms is completely safe, and can be quite beneficial to take them every day.
 Frequent use has a cumulative effect, meaning you’ll start noticing the effects of the mushroom sooner.
 However, the dosing on lion’s mane extracts varies greatly depending on the potency, so make sure not to exceed the dose recommended by the manufacturer.